Uttarakhand: Two killed as Helicopter carrying flood relief crashes in Uttarkashi

 MP, Rajasthan on very high alert following terror threat

+Uttarakhand Chief Minister Trivendra Singh Rawat announced a compensation of Rs 15 lakh for the next of kin of the persons who have lost their lives in the helicopter crash in Uttarkashi District.

-Earlier on Tuesday, Uttarakhand Chief Minister Trivendra Singh Rawat visited the rain-ravaged Mori block of Uttarkashi on Tuesday to take stock of relief and rescue operations, while the death toll in rain-related incidents in the district rose to 16.
+Earlier on Tuesday, Rawat visited the rain-ravaged Mori block of Uttarkashi to take stock of relief and rescue operations, while the death toll in rain-related incidents in the district rose to 16.
 He announced a compensation of Rs 4 lakh to the next of kin of those killed in the natural calamity.

 Search and rescue teams of the State Disaster Response Force recovered three more bodies from Sanel village on Tuesday, Uttarkashi's Disaster Management officer Devendra Patwal said.